Mugabe rounds on party officials for 'shameless' ambition over succession

-HARARE Zimbabwean President Robert Mugabe, Africa's oldest leader, criticized some ruling party officials on Wednesday for "shameless and unbridled" ambition in their quest to succeed him.
+HARARE (Reuters) - Zimbabwean President Robert Mugabe, Africa's oldest leader, criticized some ruling party officials on Wednesday for "shameless and unbridled" ambition in their quest to succeed him.

 Mugabe, 92, who has ruled the former British colony since independence in 1980, has refused to name a successor, saying the party will do so when the time comes.